giftos1/programming-guide/Pseudocode-Guide.md

 Some things to note:

-- Minor details like how to display the output strings are excluded.
+- Minor details like the welcome message and how to display the output strings are excluded.
 - Obvious things like the need to call main to run the program and that age should be an integer are excluded.
 It's not wrong to include these, but they're mostly unnecessary.
 - "while name is not blank" could be implemented in lots of different ways in different languages... this pseudocode clearly says what to do, not how to do it.
 - It looks like simple code.
 (Python looks a lot like good pseudocode.)